UPDATE: Our list of residencies for writers in 2020 can be found here.

 Cove Park Literature Residencies

 is a Scottish artists’ retreat located on the Rosneath peninsula, an hour’s drive west of Glasgow.
 Literature residencies take place between March and September and last for between one and three months.
 Applications are invited from established writers of short and long fiction; poetry; creative non-fiction and memoir; work that crosses these genres and also writers who have made their reputation in one field and wish to develop in another.
 To be eligible for consideration, writers must have published at least one full-length book in their field.
-Applications for 2019 residencies will close in December 2018.
+Applications for 2020 residencies are expected to close in December 2019.

 Faber, the Arts, Sciences and Humanities Residency of Catalonia in Olot, is a place for writers, translators, artists of diverse disciplines, scholars and scientists to stay together and to work on their personal projects.
 Accommodation, a workspace and some meals are provided but the residency does not cover travel costs.